The process

 Execution

-For clients with a plan in hand, execution support means we are alongside you throughout — reviewing filings, managing coordination with the relevant professionals, ensuring that what needs to happen happens in the right order.
+For clients executing with a plan in hand, execution support means we are alongside you throughout: reviewing filings before submission, coordinating with legal and financial professionals in both jurisdictions, managing timeline dependencies, and ensuring that what needs to happen in each phase happens before what depends on it.

 05